Eco Church

 Climate change, plastic pollution, habitat loss and our use of resources are just some of the issues that face us all.
 We want to learn more about our responsibility as stewards of the earth through becoming part of the wider Eco Church network, working on activities that nurture and protect our local environment and contribute to the planet’s wellbeing.

-The Eco Church Group works with other groups to encourage our church community to be more aware of environmental issues.
-It proposes actions that individuals and the church can do, to be better stewards of the environment and reduce our environmental impact
+The Eco Church Group fosters work with other organisations with similar objectives.
+It aims to encourage our church community to be more aware of environmental issues and suggests actions that individuals and the church can do, to be better stewards of the environment and reduce our environmental impact.

-We are pleased to have recently (March 2025) won a Bronze Eco Church Award in recognition of our efforts to care for God’s earth in the areas of
+We are pleased to have recently won a Bronze Eco Church Award in recognition of our efforts to care for God’s earth in the key areas of

 Worship and Teaching